-The total cost of new separator is estimated at '0.50 lakh as per the quotation provided in Annexure 6.
+The total cost of new separator is estimated at '0.70 lakh as per the quotation provided in Annexure 6.

-As per discussions with technology provider resale value of '0.35 lakh for old equipment and discount of '0.10 lakh on new separator has been considered.
+As per discussions with technology provider, resale value of '0.35 lakh for old equipment and discount of '0.10 lakh has been considered.